KevinHock/KevinHock.github.io/_posts/2023-11-26-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 However, suppose you are willing to do a lot of heavy lifting that is orthogonal to AWS primitives.

-In that case, you _can_ use these with [a proxy](https://eng.lyft.com/internet-egress-filtering-of-services-at-lyft-72e99e29a4d9) to accomplish centralized egress.
+In that case, you _can_ use these with [an outbound proxy](https://eng.lyft.com/internet-egress-filtering-of-services-at-lyft-72e99e29a4d9) to accomplish centralized egress.
 This works because the destination IP of outbound traffic won't be the Internet, but a private IP, due to deploying, e.g., iptables to re-route Internet-destined traffic on every host.

 Some reasons you may not want to do this are:
 - Significant effort